Rectaflex: Worlds first PP SLR:

 1957: Production of new prototypes 40000 series in Rome.
 Only 12 produced.

-the button and opens as the button goes back to normal position.
+as you press the button and opens as the button goes back to normal position.
 Not as fast as the IRM, but far better than having to rewind to see the motive through the finder.
-The shutter speeds range from 1 to 1/1000 second, latest versions had 1/1300 and Junior version
+The shutter speeds range from 1 to 1/1000 second, latest versions had 1/1300 and

-had 1/500.
+Junior version had 1/500.
 It also featured a kind of 45 degree cylinder split image focusing system, introduced from around A 1250, that is already from 1948.
-As Rectaflex had no intentions of producing lenses of their own, many independent and famous optical companies qued
+As Rectaflex had no intentions of producing lenses of their own, many independent and famous optical

 A sketch of the final Rectaflex construction.

 The first series produced Rectaflex was the A 1000 series of September 1948.
 Some 1150 copies were produced until December.
 Due to some problems with the quality on the long shutter times, a major part of them were held back at the factory, while most